 In November 2007, Ted Metz traveled to Japan to present a proposal to Mayor Seki for a Sister City relationship.

-city relationship.
+In June, Mayor Sharon Anderson, Ted Metz, and Jim Farris traveled to Echizen to discuss the Sister city relationship.
 In October, Mayor Seki and a four member delegation visited Montevallo and signed the Sister city document.

-In June, Dr Philip Williams, Sandra Williams, Grant Williams, Dr Hollie Cost, and Ted Metz made the first official visit to Echizen as sister cities to discuss the future of the relationship.
+In June, Dr. Philip Williams, Sandra Williams, Grant Williams, Dr. Hollie Cost, and Ted Metz made the first official visit to Echizen as sister cities to discuss the future of the relationship.

-In 2011, disaster struck as Japan was devasted by the great Tokouku earthquake and Tsunami that left many Japanese homeless.
-TO help in the recovery process, $1000 rased at the Arts Festival in Montevallo was donated towards relief efforts.

-Due to unforseen circumstances, the group from Montevallo did not travel to Echizen as part of the student exchange program.
+Disaster struck as Japan was devastated by the great Tokouku earthquake and Tsunami that left many Japanese homeless.
+To help in the recovery process, $1,000 raised at the Arts Festival in Montevallo was donated towards relief efforts.
+The group from Montevallo did not travel to Echizen as part of the student exchange program.

 However, Ted Metz did travel to Echizen Town to complete some sculptures he was building there.